Wenry19/OfflineRL_Ambulance_Dispatch/README.md

 **generated_data/**

     It contains the generated data in pickle format.
+(NOT INCLUDED)

 **logs/**